 The things that drew crowds and appreciative goggling are still there: the 8-acre lake in front with a dazzling choreographed water-ballet extravaganza; an eye-popping Dale Chihuly blown-glass flower sculpture on the lobby ceiling (the largest of its kind in the world); an art gallery; and a downright lovely conservatory, complete with brightly colored flowers and plants, changed every few months to go with the season (the holiday and Chinese New Year exhibits are favorites).

-Most of the upscale restaurants that were part of the opening team are still here, including Picasso, Fix, and Le Cirque, with a few newcomers that reflect Las Vegas’ changing appetites, like Yellowtail and Lago.
+Most of the upscale restaurants that were part of the opening team are still here, including Michael Mina, Fix, and Le Cirque, with a few newcomers that reflect Las Vegas’ changing appetites, like Yellowtail and Lago.
 Vodka and tea drinkers alike flock to Petrossian, while nightlife beats on at lounges such as Hyde Bellagio and Lily.
 Resident Cirque du Soleil show O is still an aquatic and acrobatic masterpiece.